viplove29/playwright_java-automation-suite/README.md

 This example asserts that the last response was a 201, and it will be annotated in the reports with the string we provide.
 If the response is *not* a 201 then the test will fail.

-##### What about getting getting properties off of a response?
+##### What about getting properties from a response?
-Having all of our models from each service in the project make it easy to cast responses and get properties.
+Having all of our models from each service in the project makes it easy to cast responses and get properties.
 Here is an example:
 ```
     String brandingId =